Norton vs Bitdefender 2023: Which Antivirus Is Better?

 10. Other Features — Bitdefender Has More Bonus Security and Privacy Tools

-11. Device Compatibility — Both Antiviruses Support Windows, Mac, Android, and iOS
+11. Device Compatibility — Both Antiviruses Support Desktop and Mobile Operating Systems

-Both antiviruses provide a clear and easy-to-navigate interface for Windows and macOS.
-I’m particularly impressed with Bitdefender’s apps as all the features are explained in detail.
-This means you can make easy changes without worrying about switching off an important setting, reassuring for first-time antivirus users.
+I’m particularly impressed with Bitdefender’s apps, as all the features are explained in detail.
+This means you can make easy changes without worrying about switching off an important setting, which is reassuring especially for first-time antivirus users.

 Here’s a quick look at what Norton and Bitdefender include in their Android apps: